 Your Committee notes that according to testimony from the Executive Office on Aging, the Governor's biennium base budget request includes a total of $9,000,000 for the kupuna care program and $1,200,000 for kupuna caregivers.
 The Executive Office on Aging supports this request, as these funds are necessary to continue the valuable services provided by the kupuna care and kupuna caregivers programs.

 Your Committee has amended this measure by:

 (1) Including the following amendments suggested by the Department of the Attorney General:

 (A) Clarifying that ten percent of the monies in the Hawaii tobacco settlement special fund shall be appropriated to the Executive Office on Aging for the purposes of the kupuna care program and kupuna caregivers program; and

 (B) Deleting the provision to prohibit supplanting of the base budget of the Executive Office on Aging; and

 (2) Making technical, nonsubstantive amendments for the purposes of clarity and consistency.

 As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 292, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 292, S.D.
-1, and be placed on the calendar for Third Reading.
+No. 639, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 639, S.D.
+1, and be referred to your Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Commerce, Consumer Protection, and Health,